In 2011, Tommy Emmanuel gave an interview with TG Acoustic Snapshots:

 I think we can all learn something from this.

 Learning through songs that inspire and excite us leads to an enjoyment of practice.
-An enjoyment of practice leads to more practice.
-More practice leads to improvement.
-Improvement leads to motivation.
-Motivation leads to even more practice, and even more improvement…and so the cycle continues.
+Fun practice means more practice.
+More practice equals improvement.

-Songs are a really efficient fuel for practice because they mean something to us.
-They inspire us to get started, fulfil us when we achieve progress, and motivate us to push onwards.
-The process of learning a song that we love is worth all the sweat and tears because we know that being able to play it will make us feel great.
-On the other hand, working on musical elements such as technique, theory, and dynamics, absent of any context (a song) is meaningless and a diminished fuel.
+Because songs mean something to us, they inspire us to get started and motivate us to push onwards.
+The process of learning a song that we love is worth all the sweat and tears because we know that being able to play it will make us feel awesome.

-Songs are also our best teachers because they contain all the elements of music that we could wish to learn about: dynamics, technique, chords, scales, phrasing, tone, feel, theory, rhythm, harmony, improvisation, and so on.
+Songs are also great teachers because they contain all the elements of music that we could wish to learn about – dynamics, technique, chords, scales, phrasing, tone, feel, theory, rhythm, harmony, improvisation, and so on.

 A song isn’t just something to play, it’s a treasure of new discoveries and a peek into the mind of the songwriters and musicians who wrote it.
 It’s a banquet of new chord voicings, articulations, melodies, textures, and musical ideas.
-When learning new songs, don’t just learn where to put your fingers.
-Dive in deep and discover all the wonders it has to offer.
+Explore and discover all the wonders it has to offer.

 Songs as Direction